 Ministers and Ministers of State are entitled to the same allowances as Members of the Oireachtas with some exceptions.

-As the Deputy will be aware, the legislation providing for Oireachtas expense allowances is exempt from taxation under section 836 of the Taxes Consolidation Act which was inserted into the this Act by section 3(7) of the Oireachtas (Allowances to Members) and Ministerial and Parliamentary Offices Act 2009.
+As the Deputy will be aware, the legislation providing for Oireachtas expense allowances is exempt from taxation under section 836 of the Taxes Consolidation Act which was inserted into the Act by section 3(7) of the Oireachtas (Allowances to Members) and Ministerial and Parliamentary Offices Act 2009.

 Ministers do not receive the Travel and Accommodation Allowance provided to Members of the Oireachtas.

 Since 1 May 2011 Cabinet Ministers with the exception of Taoiseach, Tánaiste and Minister for Justice and Law Reform now use their own cars on official business.
 All Ministers are now paid for official mileage up to 96,540 kilometres or 60,000 miles per annum.
 Ministers of State have used their own cars on official business since 1984.
-This arrangement is currently under review.